best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 We are planning to publish a checklist for making spreadsheets machine readable in the future.

-## Example spreadsheet
+## Example of an accessible spreadsheet

+> [Labour market overview data tables, UK, December 2020: accessibility example (ODS, 664KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Labour-market-overview-data-tables-UK-December-2020-accessibility-example.ods)

-We have applied our guidance to the summary of labour market statistics spreadsheet published in December 2020 by the Office for National Statistics (ONS).
-We hope this example will help you understand and apply our guidance.
+We have applied our accessibility guidance to the summary of labour market statistics spreadsheet published in December 2020 by the Office for National Statistics (ONS).
+We hope this example will help you understand and apply this guidance.
 We have addressed four of the worksheets in this large and complex spreadsheet.
-The Digital Accessibility Centre (DAC) are currently auditing our edited version to ensure it meets all the accessibility guidelines.
-We will update this guidance when we have their feedback.
+The Digital Accessibility Centre (DAC) have audited this edited version and are happy that it meets all the accessibility guidelines.
+The feedback on this example illustrates the frustrations users of assistive technology have with spreadsheets in general:

-> [Labour market overview data tables, UK, December 2020: accessibility example (ODS, 664KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Labour-market-overview-data-tables-UK-December-2020-accessibility-example.ods)
+> “When using the spreadsheet with [screen reader software] JAWS and NVDA I found it to be a pleasant experience.
+In the past I have found spreadsheets to be extremely confusing, disorientating and stressful.
+In part this stress came from having to make the document partially accessible for my own needs.
+If all spreadsheets were created with as much care and attention to detail, I may not be as reluctant to work with them as I am today."

 The [ONS labour market summary datasets webpage](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/employmentandemployeetypes/datasets/summaryoflabourmarketstatistics/current) has a link to the summary of labour market statistics spreadsheet as it was published by ONS in December 2020.

 ## Contents